In this article, you’ll learn what is piston ring and how it works in a piston. different types of piston rings with their functions, and more.

 The gap between the ring and the groove in the piston should also be checked by feeler gauges.
 This gap is usually 0-038-0.102 mm for compression rings and a little less for the oil control rings.

 Wear in the piston ring grooves makes the rings rise and fall throughout the movement of the piston, so creating a pumping action and resulting in heavy oil consumption.
-Excessive gas blow-by, loss of compression will also take place if this gap is too much.
+Excessive gas blow-by and loss of compression will also take place if this gap is too much.

 During service, the piston ring may have lost some of its elastic properties due to which radial pressure will be reduced on the cylinder wall.
-This property can be checked by pressing together worn and a new ring, as in figure and observing whether the gap of the worn ring closes more than the new ring.
+This property can be checked by pressing together a worn and a new ring, as in the figure, and observing whether the gap of the worn ring closes more than the new ring.

 The strips can be withdrawn and the ring is dropped into the groove.
-Ring compressor is used to compress the rings for inserting it into the cylinder while assembling the piston and cylinder.
-The gaps of the rings should not be in line, but they should be staggered so as to prevent the compression from having a direct path to leak by the piston skirt.
+A ring compressor is used to compress the rings for inserting it into the cylinder while assembling the piston and cylinder.
+The gaps of the rings should not be in line, but they should be staggered to prevent the compression from having a direct path to leak by the piston skirt.

 Piston Pin

-There are three different methods of connecting piston and connecting rod by the piston pin.
+There are three different methods of connecting the piston and connecting the rod by the piston pin.

 2. The pin is attached to the connecting rod with a clamp screw.
 In this case, the piston bosses form the bearing.
 A suitable slot is made on the circumference of the piston pin in which the clamp screw is fitted.
 As shown in the figure.